rizzotto/rizzotto/README.md

 # 👋 Hi there

 Greetings!
-I'm a software engineer at HP, specializing in frontend development and design systems.
+I'm a software engineer at HP, specializing in front-end development and design systems.
 With a passion for seamless user experiences, I create visually appealing interfaces.
 When I'm not coding, you'll find me competing in games and exploring diverse cuisines through cooking.
-With a degree in software engineering and a diverse range of interests, my github showcases my proficiency in frontend development, highlighting my ability to create engaging applications.
+With a degree in software engineering and diverse interests, my GitHub showcases my proficiency in frontend development, highlighting my ability to create engaging applications.

 For more info check my [Portfolio](https://portfolio-rizzotto.vercel.app/)